Dayton vs. George Washington odds, prediction: 2026 college basketball picks for February 27 from proven model

 Top Dayton vs. George Washington predictions

 The model projects the Flyers to have six players score 10.3 points or more, including Javon Bennett's projected 16.1 points.
 The Revolutionaries are projected to have six players score 10 or more points, led by Trey Moss, who is projected to score 17.7 points.
-The model is projecting 153 combined points as the Under clears in well over 50% of simulations.
+The model is projecting 152 combined points, making the Under the value side.

 How to make George Washington vs. Dayton picks